 The effect of COVID-19 on the military court system in the occupied Palestinian territory is worrying.
 Military Court Watch reported on 23 March 2020, “Anecdotal evidence suggests hearings at Ofer military court have now fallen from about 200 cases per day to around 15 cases.
 Cases are generally limited to remand hearings which are conducted by video link with most hearings being adjourned until the end of April or May.
 Prison visits for family members, lawyers and social workers have also been suspended.”

 Within the Israeli military court system, many children and adults other undergo lengthy periods of pre-trial detention.
 LPHR takes the view, supported by the UN Working Group on Arbitrary Detention, that Israel’s military court system operates in fundamental incompatibility with basic due process rights because they should never be used to try civilians.
 Given this and the dangers inherent in detaining a large number of people in close proximity with each other, we urge that steps should be taken as a matter of urgency to limit the number of those in detention.
-Consistent with this position, we note that just today the prisoner rights organisation, Addameer, has launched an urgent campaign to “free all Palestinian prisoners in order to protect them from COVID-19, particularly in light of the increased restrictions on their rights by the Israeli Prison Service”.
-In addition, Defence for Children International-Palestine has also just launched a petition demanding Israeli authorities to “take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of the COVID-19 virus”.
+In this regard, Defence for Children International-Palestine has just launched a petition demanding Israeli authorities to “take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of the COVID-19 virus.”

 Against this context, LPHR notes with interest a legal challenge that took place last week within the UK, brought by the charity Detention Action relating to immigration detainees.
 The challenge relies upon the expert report of Professor Richard Cocker, an Emeritus Professor of Public Health at The London School of Hygiene and Tropical Medicine.
 Whilst this report has been prepared within the context of providing analysis relating to immigration detention centres in the UK, the following commentary is important and applicable to all detention settings, including to Palestinian child and adult detainees held under Israeli detention: